-After nearly two decades of noisy terminals, terrible food, bad Wi-fi, and the world’s least-comfortable seats, I decided it was time to try a different approach, and bought a Priority Pass membership.
+After two decades of noisy terminals, terrible food, bad Wi-Fi, and the world’s least-comfortable seats, I decided it was time to try a different approach, and bought a Priority Pass membership.
 There are only so many miserable layovers a person can handle in their lifetime, and I think I’d reached my limit.

 What Is the Priority Pass, Anyway?

 In brief, the Priority Pass is a global membership program for airport lounges.
 Rather than being tied to your ticket type or airline status, you get access to any of the lounges in the program regardless of who you fly with.

 Along with a physical membership card, there’s a companion app that lists every available lounge, with descriptions and details on how to find them.
 That app also provides a digital version of your membership card in case you’ve left yours behind.
 Not every lounge accepts them, but many do.